Frequently Asked Questions

 Several major auto manufacturers now offer all-electric and plug-in hybrid EVs.
+In fact, there are now more than 20 models on the market.
 Check your local dealer’s website for details on specific models that meet your driving needs.
 Regardless of what type you choose, driving an EV on electricity can reduce your car’s fuel bill by 75%!

 2) At-home charging